Best Practices for Setting Up Shop in Your Garage

 When it comes to the darkroom, Darryl has two rules.
 One, make sure it's light-safe.
 Two, make sure it's light-safe.
 (So important, had to say it twice.)
 Make it light-safe by using a yellow lightbulb.

 Where you construct your darkroom is up to you.
 With most houses, there's a bathroom right next to the garage.
 You can replace the light bulbs with light-safe bulbs and use the shower as a washout booth.
 Be careful what you're putting down your drains (especially if you are renting the house).
-Sgreen® chemistry is safe for your drains.
-You could also use your backyard as a washout booth, but if you have kids or pets, you may want to avoid doing that to prevent them accidentally consuming the waste products.
+Sgreen® Chemistry is safe for your drains.
+You could also use your backyard as a washout booth, but if you have kids or pets, you may want to avoid doing that to prevent them from accidentally consuming the waste products.
 Many printers use their laundry room as a darkroom, so that's a space to consider as well.

-Back when Darryl had started printing, he made his own darkroom out of old screens, double sided tape, and black plastic.
-He had a small setup – a 10 ft by 6 ft area that held a 48 inch washout booth in the front and an exposure area placed in the back.
+Back when Darryl had started printing, he made his own darkroom out of old screens, double-sided tape, and black plastic.
+He had a small setup – a 10 ft by 6 ft area that held a 48-inch washout booth in the front and an exposure area placed in the back.

 From his experience, Darryl says having the exposure unit and washout booth in the same room will help you save a ton of screens.
-If that isn't possible, he suggests to grab a black garbage bag and a spray bottle.
+If that isn't possible, he suggests grabbing a black garbage bag and a spray bottle.
 After you expose a screen, spray both sides of the screen, place it in the plastic bag, and bring it outside to your hose or power washer (if you have a power washer, do not have it set higher than 1600 psi).
 As soon as you take it out of the bag, immediately spray the screen.

 TROUBLESHOOTING POTENTIAL ISSUES